Charles R. Drew: Early life and education

-At McGill University he achieved membership in Alpha Omega Alpha, a scholastic honor society for medical students, ranked second in his graduating class of 127 students, and received the standard Doctor of Medicine and Master of Surgery degree awarded by the McGill University Faculty of Medicine in 1933.
+At McGill, he achieved membership in Alpha Omega Alpha, a scholastic honor society for medical students, ranked second in his graduating class of 127 students, and received the standard Doctor of Medicine and Master of Surgery degree awarded by the McGill University Faculty of Medicine in 1933.

 Drew's first appointment as a faculty instructor was for pathology at Howard University from 1935 to 1936.
 He then joined Freedman's Hospital, a federally operated facility associated with Howard University, as an instructor in surgery and an assistant surgeon.
 In 1938, Drew began graduate work at Columbia University in New York City on the award of a two-year Rockefeller fellowship in surgery.
 He then began postgraduate work, earning his Doctor of Science at Surgery at Columbia University.
 He spent time doing research at Columbia's Presbyterian Hospital and wrote a doctoral thesis, "Banked Blood: A Study on Blood Preservation," based on an exhaustive study of blood preservation techniques.
 It was through this blood preservation research where Drew realized blood plasma was able to be preserved, two months, longer through de-liquification, or the separation of liquid blood from the cells.
 When ready for use the plasma would then be able to return to its original state via reconstitution.
 This thesis earned him his Doctor of Science in Medicine degree in 1940, becoming the first African American to do so.
 The District of Columbia chapter of the American Medical Association allowed only white doctors to join, consequently "...
 Drew died without ever being accepted for membership in the AMA."